saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/readme.md

 ### List of scenarios to test createOrderFulfillmentWave
 *   PickList is created, the list of assigned Pickers reconciles with the request
 *   The OrderItem count and the PicklistOrderItem record counts reconciles
-*   The number of uniqui shipGroupSeqId reconciles with the number of Shipments, Packages, RouteSegments created.
+*   The number of unique shipGroupSeqId reconciles with the number of Shipments created.
 *   The number records for each orderId and ShipmentId combination in OrderShipment table reconciles with ShipmentItems

 ### Ships together scenario